-A 30 + story skiTower is a vision of broad band ski trails spiraling from the top.
+A 30 + story skiTower is his vision for indoor broad band ski trails spiraling from the top.
 Ski touring and hiking facilities widen the scope for sport enthusiasts.
 Trail side rest areas improve the skiing flow, and each stop simulates a "look out' from inspiring mountain tops.
 It gives advanced skiers a true skiing experience, and brings beginners quickly to higher levels via a high Tech ski gymnasium.

-This sample is just the core idea and far from the gargantuan project.
+This sample is just the core idea and far from a real gargantuan project.